On today’s Inside Look by Brooks, Steve Brooks talks about what types of law the Brooks Law Group practices.

 We do have a separate division: Social Security division.
-We have one attorney, who full-time does nothing, but represent Social Security-Disability clients.
-Some of those clients come to us as personal injury clients to begin with and because, ultimately, they’re disabled by injuries, we represent them in the Social Security-Disability Arena, but again that attorney, who works for us in the Social Security-Disability Division, one-hundred percent of his caseload is disability cases, so he can perfect and hone his craft really well.
+We have one attorney who full-time does nothing but represent Social Security-Disability clients.
+Some of those clients come to us as personal injury clients to begin with.
+Because, ultimately, they’re disabled by injuries, we represent them in the Social Security-Disability Arena.
+But again, that attorney, who works for us in the Social Security-Disability Division, one-hundred percent of his caseload is disability cases.
+So he can perfect and hone his craft really well.
 He’s an excellent attorney.

 How Big Does My Case Have To Be?

-Another question I’ll get ask, because people think when I talk about some of our bigger cases, they think we only handle huge million/multi-million dollar cases, and I’m like “No, no case is too big, not case is too small.
-We handle huge multi-million dollar cases and we handle small tissue cases.”
+People think when I talk about some of our bigger cases, they think we only handle huge million/multi-million dollar cases.
+And I’m like “No, no case is too big, no case is too small.
+We handle huge multi-million dollar cases, and we handle small tissue cases.”
 So, it runs the gamut.

 Premises Liability (“Slip And Fall”) Cases

-So, premises liability cases are very nuanced, but getting back to the big topic: we handle big cases, we handle small cases, we handle everything in between, but we only do it from the plaintiff’s perspective, never represent the defendant, and we only handle the subset of Civil Law known as injury or personal injury law.
-So, I hope that clears up a lot of confusion for the questions I’m frequently asked.
-Thank you for joining me today, we will be here next Friday with a new topic and hope everybody has a wonderful weekend and look forward to seeing you next Friday.
+So, premises liability cases are very nuanced, but getting back to the big topic: we handle big cases, we handle small cases, we handle everything in between.
+But we only do it from the plaintiff’s perspective, never represent the defendant, and we only handle the subset of Civil Law known as injury or personal injury law.
+So, I hope that clears up a lot of confusion about the questions I’m frequently asked.
+Thank you for joining me today!
+We will be here next Friday with a new topic and hope everybody has a wonderful weekend and look forward to seeing you next Friday.
 Thank you.